AmasaDelano/dungeon-land/markdown/06_08_Wizard.md

 *Level 7, Illusion*

 The shadows you target with this spell become a portal for you and your allies.
 Name a location, describing it with a number of words up to your level.
 Stepping through the portal deposits you and any allies present when you cast the spell at the location you described.
-The portal may only be used once by each ally.
+The portal may only be used once by yourself and each ally.

 #### Contingency